przemyslawkarcz/Lotto/README.md

 # Lotto

-Lotto - is a junior level number game demo application written in Java X.X.
+Lotto - is a junior level number game application written in Java 8.

 The purpose of the application is to model a game in which 6 numbers are drawn from the pool of numbers from 1 to 49.
-The player has the option to buy from 1 to several bets.
+The player has the option to buy from 1 to 3 bets.

 To start, go to the Lotto.AppRunner class.